Poomon001/Poomon/readME.md

 * JS Session
 * JS Lightbox

-## What is next for Yearbook Baby Gallery?
+## What Is Next for Yearbook Baby Gallery?
 This is the latest version of the Yearbook Baby Gallery.
 However, some features can be improved.
 1. Finish a login system
 2. Using a database to store images and its description